LaSurprise/MachineLearning/README.md

 ## Building Model

-We tried to build three models :
+We tried to build two models :
-* Two with CARET package using RPART and NB.
+* One with CARET package using RPART.
 * One with TREE package using RPART.

 ## Prediction

-A prediction was done with TREE, but associated weights were too low.
-With CARET/RPART, this was not possible.
-With CARET/NB, it is still a challenge.
-Test data seems to be a set of outliers.
+Prediction have been done with model from CARET package and written in text files.

 ## Evaluation